CGPI98.7wk -1.4%

 Abstract

 This paper describes the data, the index construction, the quality-control protocol, and the commercial API product.
-It is intended as reference documentation for subscribers evaluating GroceryPulse as an alternative-data input to inflation nowcasts, rate forecasts, and consumer-sector research.
+It is intended as reference documentation for subscribers evaluating GroceryPulse as an alternative-data input to price monitoring and consumer-sector research.

 1. Why another price index?

-StatCan publishes basket weights and methodology but not the underlying item-level prices or retailer-store pairings.
-Users cannot audit, decompose, or reproduce the food sub-index.
-Private replication by bank economics teams and hedge funds is common but expensive and fragmented.
+Where item-level price data does exist it is generally not public.
+Users cannot audit, decompose, or reproduce a food price series from its underlying observations.
+Private replication by bank economics teams and research shops is common but expensive and fragmented.

-StatCan reports a single national food-CPI plus ten provincial indices.
-It does not publish city-level, retailer-level, or banner-level breakdowns — all of which matter for regional consumer-spending models, retail competitive analysis, and store-closure forecasting.
+Published food price series are national and provincial.
+There is no public city-level, retailer-level, or banner-level breakdown, all of which matter for regional consumer-spending models, retail competitive analysis, and store-footprint work.

 2. Data coverage